 - Optional: dash of nutmeg

-- Toppings if desired: pecans, cranberries, walnuts, fresh rosemary, etc.
+- Toppings if desired: pecans, dried cranberries, walnuts, fresh rosemary, etc.

 - Preheat oven to 400°F (204°C).